unisonweb/unisonweb-org/src/data/docs/bibliography.md

 ---
 title: Annotated bibliography
-description: Learn more about the research backing Unison, related work, and influences
+description: Learn more about the research backing Unison, related work, and influences.
 ---

 # An annotated bibliography